Skip to Content

 • The U.S. DOT will award $1.5 billion in grants for new low- and no-emissions buses and bus facilities, but the criteria are quite different under Trump than the Biden administration.
 Equity and climate change are out; having lots of married people with babies are in.
 (Cities Today, Smart Cities Dive)

-• Georgia Democrat Hank Johnson reintroduced a U.S. House bill to provide $80 billion in funding over four years for transit (Trains) that's backed by the Union of Concerned Scientists.
+• Georgia Democrat Hank Johnson reintroduced a U.S. House bill to provide $80 billion in funding over four years for transit operations (Trains) that's backed by the Union of Concerned Scientists.
 Guess how likely it is to pass?

 • Democratic U.S. Rep. Katie Porter learned a political lesson when she crossed California labor unions by bashing high-speed rail.
 (Politico)